al-nf/acm-wiki/public/tutorials/c.md

 ./unique
 ```

 If you're unfamiliar with using the terminal, check out MIT's Missing Semester in the [Further Learning](#further-learning) section.
+You can also look at the [GCC manual](https://man7.org/linux/man-pages/man1/gcc.1.html) to learn more about it and its options.

 ## Getting Started